I am honored and humbled to be chosen as BGG’s Geek of the Week!

 "My spoon is too big!"

-Silenced - BGG's moderation policies have driven me from the fora here
+Silenced - BGG's moderation policies have driven me completely from here

 Round Lake Beach